MartinKabierski/Conformance_Sketching/README.md

 ## Getting started
 ### Installation
 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
-2. Install the [Eclipse IDE](https://www.eclipse.org/downloads/) and import th IncrementalPM directory as a new project.
+2. Install the [Eclipse IDE](https://www.eclipse.org/downloads/) and import the IncrementalPM directory as a new project.
 3. In Eclipse, install [Apache IvyDE](https://ant.apache.org/ivy/ivyde/), and resolve all dependencies of the imported project.
 4. You are done - you may run your local copy of ProM using either "ProM Package Manager (IncrementalPM).launch" for the package Manager or "ProM with UITopia (IncrementalPM).launch" for ProM itself.